 ABSTRACT

-Emergent Awareness Theory (EAT) extends the Emergent Causal Framework (ECF) by proposing that awareness is a fundamental property of the universe, arising from the development of feedback loops within a system that allow it to predict and react to external stimuli.
+Emergent Awareness Theory (EAT) extends the Emergent Causal Framework (ECF) by proposing that awareness is a fundamental property of the universe.

 These feedback loops create a natural entropy management mechanism within sufficiently complex causal structures: